azbarcea/timely-dependency-graph/README.md

 ### Interaction

 - With the mouse, hover the release rectangles to show their dependencies graph
+- `click` on a release: pin/unpin it (then you can change how to display the dependencies graph using sidebar's controls)
-- With the mouse wheel, zoom in and out
+- `mouse wheel`: zoom in and out
-- Drag (click + move) to pan left-right
+- `mouse drag`: pan left-right

 ### UI terminology